 Relationship issues are different for everyone, and people vary widely in their emotional and psychological responses to these issues.
 That said, some of the most common symptoms include:

-- Sadness or depression: Relationship issues can lead to feeling sad, hopeless, or exhaustion.
+- Sadness or depression: Relationship problems can lead to feeling sad, hopeless, or exhausted.

 - General stress: You may have trouble sleeping or experience physical symptoms including muscle tension, headaches, and digestive troubles.

-- Conflicts with other loved ones: If a relationship with one person is upsetting you, you might find that issues also come up with other friends, family, or loved ones, sometimes because your loved ones are concerned about your stressful relationship.
+- Conflicts with other loved ones: If your connection with one person is upsetting you, you might find that issues also come up with other friends, family, or loved ones, sometimes because your loved ones are concerned about your stressful relationship.

 - Low self-esteem: Feeling insecure or threatened within a close relationship can make you doubt yourself and your worth.